 Depending on your security settings for your Advanced Threat Protection (ATP) in Microsoft 365, you may have to set up a custom do-not-rewrite URLs list using ATP Safe Links.
 This is only possible if you have Microsoft 365 E5 license as it is included.
 If you do not have this, you may require an ATP Plan 1 or 2.
 What you will need to do is disable the re-write of links for *.zoom.us.
 Full details here on the Microsoft docs site.

-Sending the MTR an invite
+Sending the Microsoft Teams Room an invite

 I’m using my free Zoom account and I can see my scheduled meetings and also schedule a new one.